 In the last 100 years, Peak District mining has mainly concentrated on minerals which were once discarded as waste by lead miners: barytes, calcite, and, most importantly, fluorspar.
 Increasing use of mechanisation and opencast mining methods, together with agricultural activity, has resulted in the destruction of much of the legacy of centuries of lead mining.
 Only about a quarter still survives in reasonable condition, and an even smaller proportion has any legal protection.
 It was the dramatic loss of these features which led to the formation of the Peak District Mines Historical Society in 1959.

 Since then, we have been involved in the conservation of numerous Derbyshire lead mines – most notably the iconic Magpie Mine near Sheldon, which is the best preserved 19th century lead mine in the whole of Britain.
-We have also been involved in over 20 other major mining conservation projects, as well as helping to preserve access to dozens of mining sites (both above and below ground), undertaking work to make mines safe, and helping to get statutory protection for the most important Derbyshire lead mine sites.
+We have also been involved in over 20 other mining projects at industrial heritage sites in Derbyshire, as well as helping to preserve access to dozens of mining sites (both above and below ground), undertaking work to make mines safe, and helping to get statutory protection for the most important Derbyshire lead mine sites.

-Why not visit us at the Peak District Mining Museum at Matlock Bath, where you can experience the fascinating history of lead mining in Derbyshire and see one of the oldest surviving engines in the world still working – a water pressure engine built in 1819.
+Why not visit us at the Peak District Mining Museum at Matlock Bath, where you can experience the fascinating history of lead mining in Derbyshire and see one of the oldest surviving engines in the world – a water pressure engine built in 1819.
 The Museum has activities for all the family – you can go on a guided underground tour of nearby Temple Mine and try your hand at panning for gold.
-The Museum shop has a wide range of minerals and souvenirs for sale, as well as a good selection of books relating to lead mining history and the Peak District in general.
+The Museum shop has a wide range of minerals and souvenirs for sale, as well as a good selection of second-hand books relating to mining, geology and industrial history (donations gratefully received!).

 Through our biannual publication Mining History (which is free to Society members), we aim to promote interest in, and understanding of, mines, mining, the minerals extracted and the communities that depended on and worked the mines.